APogue/APogue.github.io/projects/codebook.md

 - **`actor_tone`, `target_tone`**
   How students speak (attitude / rhetorical style) or depict an incident; captures emotional flavor rather than narrative framing or strategy.

+  CRITICAL CODING REQUIREMENTS FOR `target_tone` and `actor_tone`:

+  1. COMPREHENSIVE SOURCE REVIEW:
+     - You MUST examine ALL sources that contain statements or reactions from the relevant group (actor or target).
+     - Review ALL social media (SOC sources), news quotes, and other documented reactions before determining tone.

+  2. QUANTITATIVE THRESHOLD:
+     - When different tones appear across sources, count the number of distinct references for each tone category.
+     - Code the predominant tone ONLY if it represents at least 60% of all tone references.
+     - Otherwise, code as 'combination' and specify which tones are present in your justification.

+  3. REQUIRED JUSTIFICATION FORMAT:
+     - List EACH SOURCE containing relevant tone indicators
+     - For EACH tone identified, provide at least two specific quotations or examples
+     - Explicitly state your counting methodology: "Found approximately X references to [tone1] and Y references to [tone2]"

+  4. WEIGHTING CONSIDERATIONS:
+     - Statements from formal organization representatives should be given equal weight to multiple individual statements
+     - Consider both frequency AND intensity of tone indicators

+  5. CROSS-SOURCE VERIFICATION:
+     - Look for consistency across different types of sources (official statements vs. social media)
+     - When inconsistencies exist between sources, prioritize statements directly from affected individuals/groups over third-party characterizations

   → `accusatory`, `fear/distress`, `defensive`, `defiant`, `mobilizing/escalatory`, `conciliatory`, `solidarity`, `combination`
   - `accusatory` → Attributes blame or wrongdoing to another group or actor with moral judgment or indignation
     e.g., “Admin has failed us,” “They are complicit”